Secondary victimisation

 Secondary victimisation (or post crime victimisation or double victimisation) refers to further victim-blaming from criminal justice authorities following a report of an original victimisation.

 Prevalence

-Rates of victimisation are high, with an estimated 5.7 million individuals experiencing at least one victimisation in 2016.
-Considering these are cases of criminal offenses, the reported rates of violent victimisation are disproportionately low.
+Rates of victimisation in the United States are high, with an estimated 5.7 million individuals experiencing at least one victimisation in 2016.
+Considering these are cases of criminal offences, the reported rates of violent victimisation are disproportionately low.
 Less than half (42%) report any violent crime of threatened or real force, such as physical assault, battery, or weapons offenses.
 Additionally, under a quarter (23%) report rape, childhood, or sexual assault to the police.
-Further, out of the portion that does report sexual assault or rape, about half describe the experience as upsetting, frustrating, and useless.
+Further, out of the portion that does report sexual assault or rape, about half describe the experience of reporting as upsetting, frustrating, and useless.
 Despite efforts to increase criminal reports of victimisation, authorities and law enforcement personnel often discount individuals’ violent experiences and fail to attend to both the necessary legal actions and interpersonal actions.

 Vulnerability

 When institutions or criminal justice system personnel fail to support the victimized individual, victims are vulnerable to secondary victimisation.
 While the appropriate and legal way to respond to primary victimisation is to report the event, authorities often deny, do not believe, or blame the victim (Campbell & Raja, 1999; Campbell & Raja, 2005).
 In turn, up to 90% of victims report experiencing negative social reaction and attribute the incident as a “second rape” or “second assault”.

 Research suggests that victim of sexual violence or assault are the least likely to receive support or resources following reporting.
 This may be due to perceived lack of evidence, social stigma, and overall discomfort when dealing with sexual incidences.

 In a study of rape victims undergoing prosecution for their assault, those who felt their detectives responded empathetically and with understanding were likelier to pursue prosecution, felt their experiences were important, and their cases deserved to be heard.
 Empathetic and supportive responses from authorities could potentially improve mental and physical health in rape survivors and additionally, improve reporting rates and lessen judgmental attitudes from the criminal justice system.
 Because sexual violence is a sensitive subject for all parties, criminal justice personnel may avoid, ignore, or publicly misconstrue their opinions about the situation as an effort to separate themselves or cope with dangerous and uncomfortable situations.
 Studies suggest these misconceptions by the system may further damage individuals’ mental health and a safer world.
 This could be combatted with accepting, non-accusatory perspectives, aiding in accuracy the sexual violence reports.
 Several authors speculate authorities’ supportive approach benefits the victim and promotes a just world.
 In this way, previous victims might report and seek appropriate resources in the future.